SimioLLC/AVEVAMES/README.md

 # AVEVAMES
 AVEVA MES Integration Templates

-This project are integration templates that provide the integration between Simio and AVEVA MES.
-See the document SimioProductionSchedulingAvevaMESInterface.docx document under the Documents folder for more information.
+This project provides templates for the integration between Simio and AVEVA MES.
+See the SimioProductionSchedulingAvevaMESInterface.docx under the Documents folder for more information.